 - Manager Performance Appraisal- This performance management system has been designed for the appraisal of the manager.
 Here the feedback is taken from the team members and client to evaluate the performance of the manager.

 - Project Evaluation Review- This performance management system is considered the best way to identify the performance of employees at work.
-After completion of each project, the performance of the employee is evaluated, and based on the review another project is assigned for getting better results from the employees.
+After the completion of each project, the performance of the employee is evaluated, and based on the review another project is assigned for getting better results from the employees.
 This review process increases the commitment of the employees and keeps them involved in work.

-- Sales Performance Appraisal- This performance management system is used to analyze the performance of the salespersons where monthly or yearly sale target is assigned to the employee at the beginning of a financial year.
+- Sales Performance Appraisal- This performance management system is used to analyze the performance of the salespersons where a monthly or yearly sale target is assigned to the employee at the beginning of a financial year.
 At the end of the financial year, the salesperson is judged based on target vs achievement.

 Purposes of Performance Management System in HRM

 - Feedback Mechanism: The ultimate purpose of this system is to develop a systematic feedback mechanism.
-It creates a corridor through which the employees become attentive about their contribution to the organization in terms of their performance.
+It creates a corridor through which the employees become attentive to their contribution to the organization in terms of their performance.
 A two-way feedback mechanism helps employees regarding the improvement required in case of performance to meet set goals.

 - Development Concern: It addresses the development issues like a training program for the employees.
-It refers to those areas of an employee where he has deficiency or weakness, or an area that simply could be better through the effort to enhance performance.
+It refers to those areas of an employee where he has a deficiency or weakness, or an area that simply could be better through the effort to enhance performance.

 - Documentation Concern: All the information about the employees is collected through a database.
 From this database, easily anyone can know the performance level, skills, knowledge, expertise, and regular rewards received by the employee is maintained in this database.

 - Diagnoses of Organizational Problems: A performance management system helps to diagnose organizational problems.
 The performance of the employee is generally recorded using a performance management system.
-This database helps to diagnosis the organizational problems and to identify what improvements are required to improve the performance status of the organization.
+This database helps to diagnose the organizational problems and to identify what improvements are required to improve the performance status of the organization.

 Objectives of Performance Management System in HRM